-- Ontario will temporarily limit local noise bylaws from applying to these types of essential construction activities beginning April 7, 2020. - Extending hours for essential construction will also give worksite managers more flexibility to stagger shifts, limit the number of people in one place, and take reasonable precautions to keep workers safe and healthy under the recent guidelines issued by Ontario's Chief Prevention Officer for construction sites. - 45.
-April 2nd Ontario Supports Trucking Sector - The Ontario government is working closely with truck drivers and associations to respond to the issues they face on the road. - The government is ensuring all 23 ONroute travel plazas remain open for take-out, grab and go and drive-through services, including washrooms with enhanced cleaning. - The province is also providing portable washrooms at 32 truck inspection stations, so trucks have a place to stop and rest safely. - These actions build on measures announced last month that allow the 24hour delivery of goods without the restrictions of municipal noise bylaws, and the extension of the validation of driver's licences, Commercial Vehicle Operator's Registration certificates and other products that expired on or after March 1, 2020 (see Municipal Emergency Act, 2020 and Commercial Vehicles - Extension of validation Periods for more details).
+- Ontario is extending construction hours for essential construction projects to 24 hours a day. - This will allow for expedited construction on key facilities, such as new hospital builds, expansions, temporary COVID-19 response units or structures, and COVID-19 assessment centres. - Ontario will temporarily limit local noise bylaws from applying to these types of essential construction activities beginning April 7, 2020. - Extending hours for essential construction will also give worksite managers more flexibility to stagger shifts, limit the number of people in one place, and take reasonable precautions to keep workers safe and healthy under the recent guidelines issued by Ontario's Chief Prevention Officer for construction sites.

+33. April 2nd - Ontario Supports Trucking Sector

+- The Ontario government is working closely with truck drivers and associations to respond to the issues they face on the road. - The government is ensuring all 23 ONroute travel plazas remain open for take-out, grab and go and drive-through services, including washrooms with enhanced cleaning. - The province is also providing portable washrooms at 32 truck inspection stations, so trucks have a place to stop and rest safely. - These actions build on measures announced last month that allow the 24hour delivery of goods without the restrictions of municipal noise by-laws, and the extension of the validation of driver's licences, Commercial Vehicle Operator's Registration certificates and other products that expired on or after March 1, 2020 (see Municipal Emergency Act, 2020 and Commercial Vehicles - Extension of validation Periods for more details).

-46. April 1st - \$50 million Ontario Together Fund: Currently Active
+34. April 1st - \$50 million Ontario Together Fund: Currently Active